 In January of 1920, William was discharged from the army, being no longer physically fit for army service.
 William’s army service earned him the British War Medal and the Victory Medal.
 He was also awarded a war pension because his injury was deemed to have caused a 30% disability.

 Once he left the army, William moved back to Easthorpe, Southwell.
-Children were born to William and Elsie over the following years: Barbara was born in 1920, Basil in 1922, Jean in 1924 and Derek in 1932.
+Children were born to William and Maud over the following years: Barbara was born in 1920, Basil in 1922, Jean in 1924 and Derek in 1932.

 The 1939 Register shows William and his family still in Easthorpe with William working again as a grocer’s assistant.